altera-fpga/altera-fpga.github.io/docs/virtualization/hypervisors/xen/ug-xen-agx7f-soc.md

 Sysfs interface supported:      yes
 ```

-## Rebuild Xen GSRD
+## Rebuild Xen System Example Design

 #### Build Flow

-The following diagram illustrates the full build flow for the GSRD based on source code from GitHub.
+The following diagram illustrates the full build flow for the Xen System Example Design based on source code from GitHub.

-The instructions are the same as for the GSRD, except that the environment variable BUILD_HYP=1 needs to be set for building the Xen enabled GSRD version.
-This environment variable is only used by the Yocto GSRD script.
+The instructions are the same as for the HPS Baseline System Example Design, except that the environment variable BUILD_HYP=1 needs to be set for building the Xen ersion.
+This environment variable is only used by the build script.

 ![](images/agilex-gsrd-build-flow.svg)

-The current build flow creates a single boot image which is able to boot in different board configurations (either using OOBE or eMMC/NAND daughter card).
-For more information about how this single boot image is created, please refer to the following article: [https://rocketboards.org/foswiki/Documentation/SingleImageBoot](https://rocketboards.org/foswiki/Documentation/SingleImageBoot)

 #### Set up Environment